stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 # my VC role

-For me the post-deal aspect of the role was awesome, balancing time across four things:
+For me the post-deal aspect of the VC role was awesome, balancing time across four things:

 1. Ensuring clarity on the strategy versus what we’ll achieve each quarter
 2. Solving problems and assisting with talent and distribution connections